Takapuna-Ski-Club/Takapuna-Ski-Club.github.io/README.md

 ## Install and deploy

-Em Development deploys the following to our managed instalation of Club System;
+Em Dev deploys the following to our managed instalation of Club System;

 - `source/takapuna.css`
 - `source/leftimage.jpg`